dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 The SNS is initialized using an NNS proposal that defines the initial parameters, thus the initial configuration is approved by the NNS DAO.
 The proposal can be created from a .yaml configuration file and defines things like the token name, token supply, token distribution, transaction fees, dissolve delays and more.

-The initial parameters are explained more [here](./preparation.md).
+The initial parameters are explained more in the [preparation page](./preparation.md).
-You can find a template with all parameters that need to be defined [here](https://github.com/dfinity/ic/blob/master/rs/sns/cli/sns_init_template.yaml) and an example of a filled in file [here](https://github.com/dfinity/sns-testing/blob/main/example_sns_init.yaml).
+You can find a [template with all parameters](https://github.com/dfinity/ic/blob/master/rs/sns/cli/sns_init_template.yaml) and [an example that is filled out](https://github.com/dfinity/sns-testing/blob/main/example_sns_init.yaml).
 Add comments, explaining the parameters and token allocation, in the configuration file for transparency and ease of reading.

 Geo-restriction can be used to exclude users with IPs in specific countries with the “restricted_countries” parameter, which takes an array of country codes like this: `restricted_countries: [ "CH" ]`.